-If you like to bake from scratch, learning the basics about chemical leaveners (baking soda & baking powder) can help you understand how your recipe works.
+If you like to bake from scratch, learning the basics about chemical leavening (baking soda & baking powder) can help you understand how your recipe works.
 Knowing which and how much leavener to use is a valuable tool in the baker’s skill set.

 The alkaline baking soda needs an acidic counterpart to create carbon dioxide gas.
 If there is an acidic ingredient in the recipe, such as buttermilk or yogurt, the baking soda will react with that ingredient to create carbon dioxide.

 If you use baking soda in a recipe that has little or no acidic ingredients, it will break down into carbon dioxide and sodium carbonate, an alkaline compound.

-Baking Powder –
+The Science of Baking Powder

 If there is very little or no acidic component in your recipe, the leavener of choice is baking powder.

 Baking powder is composed of alkaline baking soda, acidic salt crystals and a little starch to absorb moisture.

 Most commercial baking powders are labeled as “double-acting”.
 Double acting baking powders contain two types of acid; one acid, such as cream of tartar, which will dissolve quickly in cold water and a second acid which is slower to dissolve.

 The fast dissolving acid releases carbon dioxide as soon as it comes in contact with the liquid in the recipe, causing an initial lightening of the batter as it’s mixed.

 The slower dissolving acid releases a second burst of carbon dioxide when the batter hits the heat of the oven.